rjseymour66/rjseymour66.github.io/content/en/docs/css/flex.md

 Applying `display: flex` to an element turns it into a _flex container_, and all of its children become _flex items_.
 By default, flex items are the same height.

+If you use `display: inline-flex`, all elements become flex items, but they are inline elements instead of block.

 Flex items align side by side, left to right, in a row.
 Use `flex-direction` to change this.

 A flex container takes up 100% of its available width, while the height is determined natually by its contents.
 The `line-height` of the text inside each flex item is what determines the height of each item.